15+ Favorite Popsicle Ideas

 Often I just throw a bunch of fruit and juice into the blender and see what we come up with, but other times I want something a bit more inspired.

 In case you’ve got popsicle fever, too, here are 15+ of my favorite popsicle ideas to get you ready for spring and summer.
+And while you’re at it, get crafty with this popsicle template!

 **Warning: This post contains lots of cute pictures of kids eating popsicles!**